jonghyuneya/aiml-k.github.io/content/authors/jeungunha/_index.md

 ---
 # Display name
-title: Jaeheun Jung
+title: Jeung-un Ha

 # Full name (for SEO)
-first_name: Jaeheun
+first_name: Jeung-un
-last_name: Jung
+last_name: Ha

 # Username (this should match the folder name)
 authors:
-  - jaeheunjung
+  - jeungunha

 # Is this the primary user of the site?
 superuser: false